 Second, conduct your risk assessment.
-You may want to reach out to other third country based data processors to get the necessary input if they don’t already have the information on their website (like we do here).
+You may want to reach out to other data processors in third countries to get the necessary input if they don’t already have the information on their website (like we do here).

 Postmark protects you and your users through several measures.
 These are the resources you can rely on for your risk assessment:

 - This page, including all the links we’ve provided to credible sources.

 - Our summary page for privacy and security.

 - Our GDPR FAQ page.

 - The Security and Privacy page provides an overview of our data center and app security, as well as our data retention policy and details about our Privacy Shield certification.

 - The GDPR page provides detailed information about how we have prepared our services for the GDPR.

 - The DPA page provides an executable copy of our Data Processing Addendum with our customers (which includes the Standard Contractual Clauses).

 - The Sub-processors page provides a list of our sub-processors under GDPR, and a way for you to get notified if/when we add a new sub-processor.